Peter Harckham

 Peter Harckham (born September 16, 1960) is an American businessman and politician from the State of New York.
 A Democrat, Harckham represents Senate District 40 in the New York State Senate.
 He was first elected in 2018, defeating incumbent Terrence Murphy.
-The 40th district includes parts of Dutchess, Putnam and Westchester counties in the Hudson Valley.
+The 40th district includes parts of Rockland, Putnam and Westchester counties in the Hudson Valley.

 Before serving in the Senate, Harckham was a member of the Westchester County Board of Legislators and served in the administration of Andrew Cuomo.

 Background

-Harckham grew up in the Hudson Valley, residing in Rockland County for most of his childhood.
+Peter Benson Harckham grew up in the Hudson Valley, residing in Rockland County for most of his childhood.
 He attended Clarkstown High School North, before attending Dickinson College, where he graduated in English.

 Harckham began his career in the advertising sector, working on Madison Avenue in the 1980s.
 Today he continues to work in media and advertising, and owns his own business based in the Hudson Valley.

 Prior to elected office, Harckham served as President for a not for profit housing corporation that builds affordable housing in northern Westchester County.
 Prior to that, Harckham served as Vice Chair of the Clarence E. Heller Charitable Foundation, a San Francisco-based private foundation that supports the sustainable management of natural resources.

 In 2007, Harckham was first elected to the Westchester County Board of Legislators, winning again in 2009, 2011, and 2013.
 He ran unsuccessfully for the New York State Assembly in a 2010 special election.
 He served for four terms as a county legislator, including two terms as Democratic Majority Leader.
+As County Legislator, he created tax breaks for first responders, lowered county taxes, and approved term limits for county legislators.

 In 2012 he was a pledged elector for president Barack Obama in the electoral college.
 In 2015 he left the legislature to work in the administration of New York Governor Andrew Cuomo as assistant director of the Office of Community Renewal.
 In that position he helped administer grants in the lower Hudson Valley.